Preparing the professoriate of the future: An assessment case study

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Tice, Stacey Lane, "Preparing the professoriate of the future: An assessment case study" (1999).
 Teaching and Leadership - Dissertations.
-Paper 100.
+100.